 To create paper bag luminaries, simply punch your paper with a decorative hole punch, and put your candle inside.
 Don’t worry if you don’t have a decorative punch, punching the paper bags with a safety pin or needle works just as well.
 Create as many as you possibly can for a more dramatic effect.

 Image source: Footnotes and Finds

 And there you have it!
-There are a lot more Diwali projects that you can do, but we hope these Diwali decoration ideas for home can help you primp your space in time for Diwali.
+There are a lot more homemade Diwali decoration ideas that you can do, but we hope these Diwali decoration ideas for the home can help you primp your space in time for Diwali.